England national rugby union team: Playing kit

 England rugby union players typically wear all-white jerseys and white shorts, with predominantly navy blue socks.
 The emblem on the jerseys is a red rose.
-As of July 2023, the strip is manufactured by Umbro and the shirt sponsor is O_{2}.
+As of May 2025, the strip is manufactured by Castore and the shirt sponsor is O_{2}.
 The away strip is usually red or dark grey (described as "anthracite"); prior to the introduction of the grey strip, red was the traditional change colour.
 Navy blue has also been used in the past and was reintroduced for the 2016–17 and 2020–21 seasons.
 Purple was used during the 2009 autumn internationals, reflecting the traditional colour of the original England tracksuits from the 1960s until the 1980s.
 The away strip was black for the first time during the 2011 Rugby World Cup.
 About that kit, the RFU stated that they had requested approval from the New Zealand Union, which said "it has no qualms with England wearing the strip".